Go to my profile

 We know what you’re thinking, British food…why is anyone celebrating that?
 Well, ok, British food is more than a battered bit of fish with mushed-up peas on the side.
 Sure, it is that.
 But it is also mouldy cheeses that hum more than your dad’s sandals, hard-boiled eggs in sausage meat and…we’ve lost you haven’t we?
 These food festivals will get you back on side…

-The cheesy one – Abergavenny Food Festival, Wales
+The best festival for cheese: Abergavenny Food Festival, Wales

 The Glastonbury of grub, this celebration of food is full of local and international treats.
 From local cheese, honey and bread to Sri Lankan street food and tacos, you won’t go hungry in Abergavenny.
 There are chef demonstrations, tasting sessions, foraging tours, live music and heated debates – can you reheat rice?
 How do you cook the perfect amount of pasta?
 Is coriander gross?
 And probably some more refined topics too.